-Follow-on grant proposals submitted/funded including funding amounts Amit Sanyal and Eric Butcher, Robust State and Uncertainty Estimation for Unmanned Systems in the Presence of External Uncertainties, NSF, \$278,158, Sep.
+Supplementary Documentation: Follow-on grant proposals

+Amit Sanyal and Eric Butcher, Robust State and Uncertainty Estimation for Unmanned Systems in the Presence of External Uncertainties, NSF, \$278,158, Sep.
 1, 2011-Aug.
 30, 2014.

 Amit Sanyal and Ou Ma, A Special Robot and Mobile Platform for Experimental Research on Space Robotics Technology, AFOSR (DURIP), not funded.